How to buy the best new car

 - Specify desirable kit such as air conditioning or active safety technology.

-4. Where to buy your new car and how to finance it
+Where to buy a new car

 While you may be more familiar – and comfortable – with the idea of visiting your local dealer to buy a car, it’s now possible to buy a new (or used) model entirely online or over the phone.